ShyftNetwork/go-empyrean/README.md

 Blockchain data is persisted to **``./ethash/.ethash and ./shyftData__``**.
 If you would like to reset the test blockchain you will need to delete the **``__./ethash ./shyftData & ./privatenet__``** directories.

-The docker container for the ShyftBlockExplorerApi utilizes govendor to minimize its image size. **If you would like the docker image for this container to reflect any uncommitted changes which may have occurred in the go-empyrean repository, ie. changes with respect to go-empyrean core (ie. cryptographic functions and database).
-Prior to launching the docker containers you should rebuild the vendor directory for the shyftBlockExplorerApi - by executing the following steps:**

-Remove existing shyftBlockExplorerApi vendor.json and vendored components:

-**``rm -rf shyftBlockExplorerApi/vendor``**

-reinitialize vendor.json

-**``cd shyftBlockExplorerApi && govendor init``**

-rebuild vendor.json using latest uncommitted changes

-**``govendor add +external``**

-Due to a bug in govendor and it not being able to pull in some dependencies that are c-header files you should execute the following commands - see these issues - which whilst closed appears to have not been fixed: https://github.com/kardianos/govendor/issues/124 && https://github.com/kardianos/govendor/issues/61

-**``govendor remove github.com/ShyftNetwork/go-empyrean/crypto/secp256k1/^``**

-**``govendor fetch github.com/ShyftNetwork/go-empyrean/crypto/secp256k1/^``**

 NB: The Shyft Geth docker image size is 1+ GB so make sure you have adequate space on your disk drive/

-#### Shyft BlockExplorer API

-In order to store the block explorer database, a custom folder was created `./shyft_schema` that contains all the necessary functions to read and write to the explorer database.

-The main functions exist in `./core/shyft_database_util.go` and `./core/shyft_get_utils.go`

-To run the block explorer rest api that queries the postgres instance and returns a json body, open a new terminal window, navigate to the root directory of the project and run the following command:

-**``go run blockExplorerApi/*.go``**

-This will start a go server on port 8080 and allow you to either run the pre-existing block explorer or query the api endpoints.
-Its important to note, that if you have nothing in your postgres database the API will return nothing.

-#### Shyft Block Explorer UI

-To demonstrate the ability to create your own block explorer, a custom folder was created `./shyftBlockExplorerUI` that contains an example block explorer using react!

-To run the Block Explorer UI, ensure that you have the API running as mentioned above.
-Then run the following command in a terminal:

-``cd shyftBlockExplorerUI``

-``npm install``

-``npm run start``

-This will start a development server on ``port 3000`` and spin up an example block explorer that uses the API to query the postgres database.

 _TODO_